 Getting ready for an uncontested divorce in the state of Pennsylvania can seem daunting.
 Good preparation helps reduce the anxiety and stress you may experience during your uncontested divorce.
 To help relieve some of the overwhelming feelings that are associated with uncontested divorce, I have put together some help helpful hints.

 Save, save, save.
 This is not the time to buy anything except the absolute necessities.
 Some couples are in denial, even though they truly are headed for an uncontested divorce, and will make large purchases.
-Soon to be divorced couples have done everything from splurging on remodeling their home to actually buying a new
+Soon to be divorced couples have done everything from splurging on remodeling their home to actually buying a new house.

 A new home is not going to permanently keep at bay the issues which are dissolving your marriage.
 Be wise and build a nest egg to get you through at least a few months.
 Take into account that a large part of your income is probably coming from your spouse.
 You will have to find a way to pay your bills in the long term.
 Don't put yourself in a situation where you are signing a marital settlement agreement which you feel is unfair because you need money right away.